AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 ============================================

 Source coverage reports may be produced in various formats, as requested with the :option:`--annotate` command line argument of |gcvcov|.

 The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
 The :option:`report` output consists in a synthetic text report of :term:`coverage violations` with respect to the requested criteria, produced on standard output by default or in the file specified by the :option:`-o` command line option.

 Later in this chapter we name output formats by the text to add to :option:`--annotate` on the command line.
 For example, we use "the :option:`=report` outputs" to mean "the coverage reports produced with :option:`--annotate=report`".

-In all the cases, the report focuses on the sources stated to be of interest by way of the :option:`--scos` command line argument.

 We will illustrate the various formats with samples extracted from outputs obtained by perfoming coverage analysis of the following example Ada application unit::

    function Between (X1, X2, V : Integer) return Boolean;
-   --  Whether V is between X1 and X2, inclusive and however they are ordered
+   --  Whether V is between X1 and X2, inclusive and regardless --  of their ordering.

    function Between (X1, X2, V : Integer) return Boolean is begin